Quick Winners by Use Case

 - Fully app-managed — paperless claims

-- Claims typically settled within a week
+- Claims typically settled within one week

-- Up to £16,000 lifetime cover
+- Up to £16,000 lifetime cover per year

 - Training and behavioural support included